- Try it out

 Switch to the Flutter

-Wasm compilation is only available on the
+Wasm compilation is only available on the latest builds of the

-master channel, run
+master channel, check out the

 flutter build web --help.